Showing posts with label events. Show all posts

 The rabbit is a gentle animal that commands peace and harmony.
 Like us, we would want to avoid hostility and violence in our thoughts and intentions.

-As we are hopeful for the best year ahead, we also take action to fulfill our highest hopes and dreams despite the uncertainties.
-Our energy would bring us to a higher level of consciousness and allow us to live the best life we deserve -- living our life ahead of its time.
+As we look forward to the year ahead, we must also take action to turn our hopes and dreams into reality, even in uncertainty.
+Our energy and determination will elevate our consciousness and enable us to live the fulfilling life we deserve—living our life ahead of its time.

 ©️ 2023 Del Cusay